mmmcorp/prman/README.md

-# prman - inform pull requests to slack for MMM
+# prman - bot to inform pull requests to slack created for MMMcorp

 prman is slack slash command written in Go. prman gives you information of pull request that is not WIP && review requested to you.

 ## Table of Contents